infinitered/reactotron/README.md

 We recommend that you watch [Darin Wilson's](https://github.com/darinwilson) talk at [Chain React](https://chainreactconf.com/): [Chain React 2018: Debugging and Beyond with Reactotron](https://www.youtube.com/watch?v=UiPo9A9k7xc)!

+## Key Features
+Intuitive State Inspection: Gain real-time insights into your application's state, allowing you to identify changes and pinpoint potential issues.
+Network Request Monitoring: View and analyze all network interactions made by your app, including requests, responses, and headers.
+Performance Benchmarking: Conduct quick performance evaluations to assess your app's responsiveness and identify areas for optimization.
+Selective State Subscription: Focus on specific parts of your app's state that are most relevant to your debugging needs.
+Enhanced Logging: Leverage Reactotron to display messages similar to console.log statements, providing valuable debugging information.
+Comprehensive Error Tracking: Track global errors with source-mapped stack traces, including detailed information for sagas, promoting efficient error resolution.
+State Hot Swapping: Experiment with state changes on the fly using Redux or MobX state trees, accelerating your debugging workflow.
+Visual Overlays in React Native: Display helpful overlays on top of your React Native app, providing additional debugging context.
+Async Storage Exploration: Keep tabs on your app's Async Storage usage in React Native, ensuring data persistence is working as intended.
+Customizable and Extendable: Reactotron integrates seamlessly as a development dependency, ensuring a clean production build.
+Additionally, it supports a rich plugin ecosystem, enabling you to tailor the tool to your specific debugging requirements.

 ## Reactotron Superpowers

 Use Reactotron to: